 - pour the egg mixture over lined trays and spread it as thinly and as uniformly as you can, in a square or rectangular pattern.

-- bake for 8-12 mins (until opaque all over and shrinking inwards at the edges), then remove from oven and leave to cool for a few minutes.
+- bake for 10-12 mins (until opaque all over the top, shrinking inwards, and the edges start to become golden), then remove from oven and leave to cool for a few minutes.

-- peel away from tray linings (it should not stick - if it does it's undercooked), roll, and slice thinly (crossways) with a sharp knife.
+- peel away from tray linings (it should lift off easily, like a thin rubber sheet - if it's sticky it's undercooked), roll, and slice thinly (crossways) with a sharp knife.

 - unroll each ribbon and transfer to a plate or tray.